YOUR RATING

 Third day

-Route to Giglio
+Sailing to Giglio

-One of the things to do on a sailboat?
-A dip in the early morning and then breakfast in the cockpit!
-In the morning, we set sail forIsola del Giglio, a true jewel of the Tuscan Archipelago.
-We can spend the 4-5 hours of sailing learning how to adjust the sails and taking turns at the helm.
-We head down to the beautiful Spiaggia delle Cannelle, perfect for diving and snorkeling in its turquoise waters, or we stop at Giglio Campese, further north.
-We end the day with a traditional Tuscan dinner at a beach restaurant or by staying on board for another night at anchor.
+One of the must-do activities on a sailboat?
+An early morning dip followed by breakfast in the cockpit!
+In the morning, we’ll set sailfor Giglio Island, a true gem of the Tuscan Archipelago.
+We can spend the 4–5 hours of sailing learning how to trim the sails and taking turns at the helm.
+We’ll head down to the stunning Spiaggia delle Cannelle, perfect for swimming and snorkeling in its turquoise waters, or stop at Giglio Campese, further north.
+We’ll wrap up the day with a traditional Tuscan dinner at a beachfront restaurant or by staying on board for another night at anchor.

 Fourth day